• +91-8851870756

 4. Braxton Hicks Contractions

-Mild swelling is common during late pregnancy due to fluid retention and increased body weight.
-Staying hydrated and resting with elevated feet may help reduce swelling.
+Mild swelling in the feet, ankles, and hands is common during late pregnancy due to increased fluid retention and body weight.
+Drinking plenty of water and resting with elevated legs may help reduce swelling.

 6. Difficulty Sleeping